ermusthofa/randomname/README.md

-# Random Name Microservice
+# Trivia Date Microservice

 ## Overview
-Random name service consists of two microservices which are backend service and frontend service.
-Backend service used to fetch random user information based on https://api.randomuser.me public API, and the result will be displayed through the frontend service.
+Trivia Date service consists of two microservices which are backend service and frontend service.
+Backend service used to fetch random facts information based on http://numbersapi.com public API, and the result will be displayed through the frontend service.

 ---

 ## What this repository covers
-- [x] Backend: Get the user information from the https://api.randomuser.me and return the user information via REST API
+- [x] Backend: Fetch a trivia related to the current date using the API listed in http://numbersapi.com and return the trivia via REST API
 - [x] Backend: Will remain private.
 Inaccessible by the public and only accessible from the frontend, it doesn't have a public domain and/or IP
 - [x] Backend: Written in Go language
-- [x] Frontend: Request the user information to the backend and it will display the name information
+- [x] Frontend: Request the trivia information to the backend and it will display the trivia related to the current date
 - [x] Frontend: Written using React Framework
 - [x] Frontend: It can be configured to be accessible through a public domain
 - [x] Both of the services are containerized